Epoxy Flooring Lifespan: How Long Do Epoxy Floors Last?

 Epoxy lifespan in Vancouver & BC’s climate

-• Includes a moisture-tolerant or MVB primer on suspect slabs.
+• Includes a moisture-tolerant primer where needed.

-Simple maintenance habits that dramatically extend lifespan
+Simple maintenance habits that extend lifespan

 Daily / Weekly